declanbarr/Iris-Data-Set-Project/README.md

 #### Summarise investigations
 ##### Completion date: ~21st April 2018~ 28th April 2018 (moved back due to use of contingency week)

-* How to download dataset
-* How to run code